JSischo/Waupaca_repo/README.md

 ### Spay and Neuter Analysis
 Percent of Total Surgical Procedures Done for Clinic Customers(low income)

- * The map in generial shows low income places in the state of Wiconsin, in relation to Spaying and Neutering.
+ * The map in general shows low income places (by Zip Code, from 2018 US Census data) in the state of Wiconsin, in relation to Spaying and Neutering clinic customers.
- * The makers on the map represents Spay/Neuter cats and dogs, in low income communities in Waupaca County and its surrounding.
+ * The markers on the map represents Spay/Neuter cats and dogs owners, in low income communities in Waupaca County and its surrounding.

 Percent of Spay/Neuter of total cats surgeries

  * Cat 35% Spay
  * Cat 37% Neuter

 Percent of Spay/Neuter of total dogs surgeries
  * dog 17% Spay
  * dog 12% Neuter